Staff Resources » Twitter Best Practices

 - Post a lot – it’s okay!

 Unlike other social networks, frequent posts to Twitter is good, strategic usage.
 Because of the real-time, quick, aspect of tweets, it’s not uncommon for a user to tweet several times in a short period.
+Moz reports that a tweets lifespan is only about 18 minutes.
 On Twitter, you’d look inactive if you were only posting once a day, whereas on Facebook or Instagram, users might get frustrated if your account is posting multiple times in a day, clogging up feeds.
 Tweets come in and are bumped down quickly so it’s okay to tweet lots (just ensure you’re posting relevant content)

 - Consider chaining your tweets